Failure To Diagnose Ovarian Cancer

 There are certain factors that can increase the risk of developing ovarian cancer including inherited gene mutations, increased age (most common in women between 50 and 60), a family history of ovarian cancer, estrogen replacement therapy, and early menstruation or late-onset menstruation.

-Because ovarian cancer symptoms sometimes mimic other benign diseases or other forms of cancer, a doctor can miss the symptoms or mistake them for something else if they aren’t thorough.
+Because ovarian cancer symptoms sometimes mimic other benign diseases or other forms of cancer, a doctor can miss the symptoms or mistake them for something else if they aren’t thorough in their examination.
 Doctors can fail to diagnose ovarian cancer if they fail to order the necessary tests to rule out cancer, sometimes because of the cost of the tests.
 A general practitioner may fail to recommend a patient to a specialist if they don’t recognize symptoms consistent with ovarian cancer.

 A pathologist or radiologist could misread test or scan results leading to a misdiagnosis, or they could improperly communicate the results with the primary doctor or the patient.
 Medical malpractice can also be due to completing tests, scans, and lab work in an unreasonably long amount of time which could affect when treatments are administered.